devchakraborty/apostrophecms-vite/README.md

 ## Configuration

+## Hot Module Replacement Configuration

-HMR is enabled for the project UI code by default.
-The module is controlled with the core asset options (no module options are available).
+By default, HMR is enabled for your project's public UI code.
+All configuration is handled through ApostropheCMS's core asset module options, simplifying setup and maintenance.

-## Switch to Apostrophe Admin UI HMR
+### Enable Admin UI HMR

+For development work on the ApostropheCMS admin interface, you can switch HMR to target the admin UI instead of public-facing components:

 ```javascript
 require('apostrophe')({